voicevon/DMScanner/README.md

-- There is a matrix of cameras
+- There is a matrix of cameras.
+- please run slowdown.py on this version.